gfx-labs/jrpc/readme.md

  - jmux, which allows for http-like routing, implemented like `go-chi/v5`, except for jsonrpc2 paths
  - argreflect, which allows mounting methods on structs to the rpc engine, like go-ethereum/rpc
  - allows for streaming over eventsource - means subscriptions without websockets
+ - ExtraFields, which allows setting arbitrary fields on the parent object, with an api similar to http.Headers

 ## batch requests